iShivam4/Flight-Ticketing-System/README.md

 This project contains three python files and three pkl file as follows:

 1. initiate.py -->
     Before executing main.py file, please execute initiate.py file.
-This file works a server side file used for allocation of seats in flight.
+This file works as a server side file used for allocation of seats in flight.

 2. main.py -->
     This file is the main file of the project.
-This file works a client side file.
+This file works as a client side file.
 This program asks for all the neccessary information required to book a ticket.

 3. flight.py -->
     This is the file which contains all the classes defined in it that are required for the project to work.
 Here, I have defined classes like Generate(), Seat(), SeatBooking(), etc.